pustotnik/zenmake/docs/commands.rst

     It calls ``configure`` itself if necessary.

 test
     Builds and runs tests of the current directory.
-If no tests it's equal to run ``build``.
+If no tests it's the same as running ``build``.
 Command ``test`` builds and runs tests by default while command ``build`` doesn't.

 clean